pedromansope/pedromansope/README.md

 - 🎓 &nbsp; Studying System Analysis and Development on Estácio, Recife.
 - 🎓 &nbsp; Studying Data Science on UNIFAEL.
 - 💼 &nbsp; Working as a Trainee on FUNDACENTRO.
-- 🌱 &nbsp; Learning more about Frontend tools and UI/UX Design.
+- 🌱 &nbsp; Learning more about Java and Backend Development.

 <h3> 🛠 &nbsp;Tech Stack</h3>